-After the seventh absence in the semester that student will serve one hour of seat time for each hour missed past the seventh absence.
-If the student has not made up required seat time by the end of the following semester, they will become ineligible until seat time requirements have been met.
+Any absence following the fifth absence in the semester that student will serve half of the missed school time as seat time past the fifth absence.
+If the student has not made up the required seat time by the allotted time frame, they will become ineligible until seat time requirements have been met.
 Students with perfect attendance for the entire year will be given perfect attendance awards.